Important helpline numbers in Vizag for Covid-19

 Remdesvir Hetero Helpline: 18001034696, +919320985814 (6 AM to 10 PM)

-Food is an integral part, if you wish to avail doorstep food delivery from the below mentioned numbers.
+Food is an integral part, if you wish to avail doorstep food delivery or quarantine meals from the below mentioned numbers.
 Select services based on the service providers according to your respective areas.

 - House of Dosas, Kirlampudi Layout: +919908843045, +919848522056